 Trying an experiment to cut out all sugar, or even just added sugar, can be a huge eye-opener in how much sugar you actually consume regularly.

-What’s neat about the 19 for 2019 is that your goals don’t have to be just about you.
+What’s neat about setting goals for 2020 is that your goals don’t have to be just about you.
 And you can use the year to help improve the lives of other people, as well!
 Here are some great ideas to consider.

 Volunteer in Your Community

 The best way to give back to your community is to volunteer, and there is no shortage of opportunities.
 From as small as reading to a classroom of preschoolers, to as large as helping homeless people get into housing, your assistance is powerful and necessary.

 Donate Blood or Plasma